mgurov/mguastrohome/src/pages/about/cv.md

 ---

-jan 2021-now [iptiQ](https://www.iptiq.com/) Hoofddorp NL - insuretech · kotlin (back-end) · react · aws · dynamodb · sns / sqs · kafka · playwright
+jan 2021-now [iptiQ](https://www.iptiq.com/) Hoofddorp NL - insuretech - Kotlin (back-end) · React · AWS · DynamoDB · SNS/SQS · Kafka · Playwright

 As a Product Engineer, my primary role across multiple teams has been to streamline technical support operations and align the quality of deliverables with the company transition from startup to scale-up mode.
 And the teams were:

-CIL team - **Customer support platform** with policy and claim administration, phone call routing, SMS, email, task management etc. capabilities.
-Introduced the full-stack approach to the team, which was previously silo'ed between Front- and Back-end.
-Regained control over a sizeable legacy React.js application by redesigning the test strategy towards [extensive and thoughtful automatic test coverage](/talks/app-testing-with-playwright/).
+CIL team - **Customer support platform** with capabilities for policy and claim administration, call routing, SMS, email, task management.
+Introduced a full-stack approach to the team, which was previously silo'ed between Front- and Back-end.
+Regained control over a sizeable legacy React.js application by redesigning the test strategy towards [comprehensive and thoughtful automatic test coverage](/talks/app-testing-with-playwright/).

 Joined **Integrations** team to build integration with Dutch road authorities ([RDW](https://www.rdw.nl/) and [Roydata](https://www.seps.nl/roy-data/)).
 Main contribution in breaking the team paralysis in the face of seemingly insurmountable ambiguity in requirements, and readjusting the delivery process into an iterative one with early business involvement.

 **Payments** team - coached the team to build resilient payment processing in a distributed environment.
-Architected refactoring for more transparent processing of payments.
+Led refactoring for more transparent processing of payments.
 Introduced team-owned UIs that drastically improved technical operational support efficiency.
-Sped up delivery process from once in month to continuous.
+Sped up delivery process from once in month to continuous deployment.

 ---

-2015-2020 [bol.com](https://bol.com) Utrecht NL - e-commerce - java · kotlin · go · docker · postgres · pub/sub · cypress · GCP (BigQuery,PubSub) · kubernetes
+2015-2020 [bol.com](https://bol.com) Utrecht NL - e-commerce - Java · Kotlin · Go · docker · Postgres · pub/sub · Cypress · GCP (BigQuery,PubSub) · Kubernetes

 Mainly with feature teams in Logistics and Purchasing domains, but also with platform teams.
 Liaison and advocate between feature and platform / DX teams.
 Transition from Oracle-backed monoliths to Java and Kotlin microservice.
 From on-premise to cloud (GCP).